Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 axway central apply -f upload-asset-access.json
 ```

-* Create Asset ReleaseTag
+### Step 6 - create asset ReleaseTag

-To create the Asset ReleaseTag, the following script queries the created resources on disk using `jq` and stores the result in the environment variables.
+This script queries the created resources on disk using `jq` and stores the result in the environment variables.
 It will create the ReleaseTag resource with the create command.

 ```bash
 #!/bin/bash